daisyriedumali/gatsby-netlify-teembr-redesign/src/pages/blog/2018-11-11-5-free-mother’s-day-designs.md

 ---
 templateKey: blog-post
-title: 5 FREE Mother’s Day Designs
+title: Giving Away 5 FREE Mother’s Day Designs for your POD
 date: '2018-04-25T08:46:11+08:00'
 description: >-
   It’s that time of year again when husbands, wives, children, and other friends